-In April 2012, the Company, certain of its wholly-owned domestic subsidiaries and JPMorgan Chase Bank, N.A., as sole lender and administrative agent entered into a Credit Agreement (the "Credit Agreement").
+In April 2012, the Company, certain of its wholly-owned domestic subsidiaries and JPMorgan Chase Bank, N.A. ("JPMorgan"), as sole lender and administrative agent entered into a Credit Agreement (the "Credit Agreement").
 The Credit Agreement provides for a revolving commitment in an aggregate principal amount of up to \$40,000 (the "Credit Facility"), which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
-On August 2, 2013, the Company, certain of its wholly-owned domestic subsidiaries and JPMorgan entered into a third amendment to the Credit Agreement ("Third Amended Credit Agreement") amending the Credit Agreement to, among other things, reduce the revolving commitment to an aggregate principal amount of up to \$20,000 and, upon satisfaction of certain conditions, provide that the Company has the right to increase the revolving commitment up to \$40,000.
+In August 2013, the Company, certain of its wholly-owned domestic subsidiaries and JPMorgan entered into a third amendment to the Credit Agreement ("Third Amended Credit Agreement") amending the Credit Agreement to, among other things, reduce the revolving commitment to \$20,000 and, upon satisfaction of certain conditions, provide that the Company has the right to increase the revolving commitment up to \$40,000.
 The Credit Facility matures on April 26, 2017.
-The Company used the proceeds of the loans borrowed on the closing date to repay in full its previous credit facility with Silicon Valley Bank.
-At September 28, 2013, our outstanding revolving loan balance was \$8,299.
+At June 28, 2014, our outstanding revolving loan balance was \$0.
 The customary events of default under the Credit Facility (discussed below) include certain subjective acceleration clauses, which management has determined the likelihood of such acceleration is more than remote, considering the recurring losses experienced by the Company, therefore a current classification of our revolving loan payable was required.